 - Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ+)

 - Asian (includes Asian Indian)

 - Native American (includes Native Pacific Islander, Eskimo)

 - Veteran-Owned Business Enterprise (VBE)

 AIG requires that all diverse-owned businesses provide certification of their diverse-ownership status through a third-party agency.
 AIG recognizes certifications from the following organizations/entities:

 Prospective diverse suppliers are asked to register with the company at Supplier Registration.
-The benefits of registering with AIG include priority consideration for first tier opportunities, preferred consideration for in house matchmaking events, and visibility to AIG procurement personnel, and more.
+The benefits of registering with AIG include priority consideration for first-tier opportunities, preferred consideration for in-house matchmaking events and, visibility to AIG procurement personnel, and more.

 Completion of the registration process does not guarantee that a company will receive a contract or request to bid, nor does it confer any preferred supplier status.
 Information provided will be treated in a confidential manner and will be subject to all reasonable safeguards against disclosure.